Rail transport in New Zealand

-In the early 1980s, NZR was corporatised as the New Zealand Railways Corporation and drastically restructured, especially following the deregulation of land transport in 1983.
+In the early 1980s, NZR was corporatised as the New Zealand Railways Corporation and restructured, especially following the deregulation of land transport in 1983.
 The Corporation became a state-owned enterprise (SOE) in 1987, required to run at a profit.
 In 1991, the rail, inter-island ferry and infrastructure businesses of the Railways Corporation were split off into a new SOE, New Zealand Rail Limited, which was in turn privatised in 1993, and renamed Tranz Rail in 1995.
 The parcels and bus service business units were also privatised, and the Railways Corporation continued to dispose of surplus land.
 The central government renationalised first the Auckland metro railway network in 2001, then the rest of the network in 2004, and finally the rail and ferry operations in 2008, creating another SOE, KiwiRail.

-Today, services are primarily provided by KiwiRail and focused on bulk freight, with a small number of tourist orientated passenger services, such as the TranzAlpine, Dunedin Railways operated tourist trains out of Dunedin, and a number of heritage operators run charter specials from time to time.
+Today, services are primarily provided by KiwiRail and focused on bulk freight, with a small number of tourist orientated passenger services, such as the TranzAlpine, Coastal Pacific and Northern Explorer.
+Dunedin Railways also operate tourist trains out of Dunedin, and a number of heritage operators run charter specials from time to time.
 Urban passenger rail services exist only in Auckland and Wellington.
 Rail in New Zealand has received significant and ongoing government investment since re-nationalisation in 2008, with the two urban rail systems being upgraded.
-In 2021 the government launched the New Zealand Rail Plan, with funding for rail projects to come from National Land Transport Fund (NLTF), with KiwiRail remaining an SOE but paying Track Access Charges (TACs) to use the network.
+In 2021, the government launched the New Zealand Rail Plan, with funding for rail projects to come from National Land Transport Fund (NLTF), with KiwiRail remaining an SOE but paying Track User Charges (TUCs) to use the network.